Here are four traditional thirst-quenching pubs in Staithes for your refreshment!

 With a warm welcome for everyone and excellent service, The George can accommodate up to fifty diners at a time.
 They are famous for their crab sandwich made with locally sourced crabs and their steak pie which keeps customers coming back.
 They serve food at both lunchtime and evening time and have vegetarian and gluten-free options available.

 The Royal George offers two king-size en-suite rooms and a double with an external bathroom.
 All rooms have TV’s, tea and coffee making facilities, bedding, towels and free wifi.
 The rooms are let on a bed-and-breakfast basis.
+Check availability and book a room.

 The Cod and Lobster